michaelrommel/nvim-silicon/README.md

 ![Example code image](https://raw.githubusercontent.com/michaelrommel/nvim-silicon/main/assets/2024-03-01T20-33-20_code.png)

-The typefact used in this example is called "Victor Mono" from Rune Bjørnerås.
+The typeface used in this example is called "Victor Mono" from Rune Bjørnerås.
 You can find it [here](https://rubjo.github.io/victor-mono/).
 Please consider using this typeface and sponsor Rune as well.
 Not visible in the screenshot, my go-to terminal emulator is [Wezterm](https://wezfurlong.org/wezterm/index.html).
 Please show him some love, too.

 ### Ranges